Mowbray-R-V/Graph-based-RL4CO/README.md

 # Graph neural netwrok
-## Spectral methods (Defines convolution in the graph Fourier (spectral) domain using the graph Laplacian’s eigenbasis)
+## Spectral methods (Defines convolution in the graph Fourier (spectral) domain using the graph Laplacian’s eigenbasis.
+Estimkation of eigen-decomposition for large graph intractable, )
 1. Spectral Convolutional Neural Network (Spectral CNN), ICLR 2014
 2. Chebyshev Graph Convolutional Network (ChebNet), NeurIPS 2016
 3. Semi-Supervised Classification with Graph Convolutional Networks, ICLR 2017  **(Personal intitution: have a shared weights CNN visualisation in mind to have a better understanding)** GCNs already perform an aggregation that enforces neighbor similarity as an inductive bias.